-During the first quarter of fiscal 2021, the Company capitalized \$15,372,382 as a Duke Agreement which was considered to be an asset acquisition and which represented the costs to obtain the Duke Agreement, and also recorded a corresponding liability to Duke for the Duke Agreement.
-The costs that were capitalized as a Duke license agreement includes the present value of the \$12,000,000 license fee, \$3,585,172, or 409,734 shares, of the Company's common stock transferred to Duke and certain acquisition costs.
-The Company is amortizing these costs over 16 years.
-As of the six months ended May 31, 2023 and 2022, the Company recorded \$480,387 and \$480,387, respectively, in amortization expense which is reflected in amortization expense on the accompanying consolidated statements of income.
-As of the three months ended May 31, 2023 and 2022, the Company recorded \$240,194 and \$240,194, respectively, in amortization expense which is reflected in amortization expense on the accompanying consolidated statements of income.
+In fiscal 2021, the Company capitalized \$15,372,382 in connection with the Duke License Agreement, which was considered to be an asset acquisition and which represented the costs to obtain the Duke License Agreement, and also recorded a corresponding liability to Duke for the Duke License Agreement.
+The Company was amortizing these costs over 16 years.
+However, during fiscal 2023, the Company recognized that there were indications of impairment of the assets associated with the Duke License Agreement.
+The Company evaluated the triggering events that existed as of November 30, 2023, tested the asset group for recoverability and measured the long-lived asset impairment.
+As a result, during the fourth quarter of fiscal 2023, the Company recorded an impairment charge of the full carrying value of \$13,108,064.

+As of the nine months ended August 31, 2024 and August 31, 2023, the Company recorded \$0 and \$720,580, respectively, in amortization expense which is reflected in amortization expense on the accompanying consolidated statements of income.
+As of the three months ended August 31, 2024 and August 31, 2023, the Company recorded \$0 and \$240,193, respectively, in amortization expense which is reflected in amortization expense on the accompanying consolidated statements of income.

-Through this Agreement, the Company intends to expand to a triad of core business units to include: (1) its cord blood bank and other storage services; (2) cord blood and cord tissue infusion clinic services initially under the FDA's Expanded Access Program and in conjunction with the undertaking of cord blood and cord tissue clinical trials to obtain BLA approvals for new indications, and (3) biopharmaceutical manufacturing if BLA(s) are approved by the FDA.
-Due to equipment delivery delays, the Company is projecting to open the Cryo-Cell Institute for Cellular Therapies and begin infusing patients during fiscal 2024.
+As stated above, through the Duke License Agreement, the Company had intended to expand to a triad of core business units to include: (1) its cord blood bank and other storage services; (2) cord blood and cord tissue infusion clinic services initally under the FDA's Expanded Access Program and in conjunction with the undertaking of cord blood and cord tissue clinical trials to obtain BLA approvals for new indications, and (3) biopharmaceutical manufacturing if BLA(s) were approved by the FDA.
+As of the date hereof, the Company can make no assurances it will be able to expand its business units (2) and (3) above.